Growth-Kinetics/diffmem_sample_memory/memories/people/mr_guest.md

 /START
 ### 🔗 **Relationship Dynamics** [Strength: Low]
 *   **Mr. Utterson:** Guest is Utterson's trusted head clerk.
 Utterson keeps "fewer secrets" from him than from anyone else and values him as a "man of counsel."
-Utterson leverages Guest's expertise to analyze a key piece of evidence, trusting his judgment and discretion.
+    ↳ **Professional Trust:** Utterson leverages Guest's expertise to analyze a key piece of evidence (the Hyde letter), trusting his judgment and discretion.
+    ↳ **Personal Companionship:** When troubled by Dr. Jekyll's sudden reclusion and the growing mystery, Utterson invites Guest to dine with him, seeking his company.
 /END 🔗 **Relationship Dynamics**

 /START